Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Utilities/Factory.md

 ```@repl factory
 Argument(:(arg::Real=zero(Int)))(MixEscaped(UnEscaped(),Escaped(:zero,:Int))) |> println
 ```
-It can be seen the name of an argument will never be escaped, which is obvious since the name of a function argument is always local.
+It can be seen that the name of an argument will never be escaped, which is obvious since the name of a function argument is always local.
 By the way, the composition of an [`Argument`](@ref) expression is based on the `MacroTools.combinearg` function.

 ### Parameter